-David Caine represents clients in patent, trade secret, and general commercial matters in federal and state courts, arbitration, mediation, and before the US Patent Office and the International Trade Commission, as well as at the appellate level.
-Mr. Caine has served as lead counsel in the ITC, district court and the Patent Office and has tried cases in state and federal courts, arbitration and the International Trade Commission.
+David Caine represents clients in patent, trade secret, and general commercial matters in federal and state courts, arbitration, mediation, and before the U.S. Patent Office and the International Trade Commission, as well as at the appellate level.
+He has served as lead counsel in the ITC, district court, and the Patent Office and has tried cases in state and federal courts, arbitration, and the International Trade Commission.

 - Confidential Patent Licensing Arbitration.
 Serving as counsel for a flash memory pioneer in an arbitration in which the licensee seeks a determination that its royalty obligations have terminated pursuant to the Brulotte doctrine.

 - Regeneron.
 Serving as counsel for Regeneron, as patent owner, in PTAB proceedings pertaining to Eylea.

 - TriReme Medical.
 Serving as lead counsel in an arbitration concerning allegations of breach of a license agreement pertaining to the development of a drug-coated angioplasty balloon catheter.

 - Leading Electronics Manufacturer.
 Serving as counsel for petitioner in multiple PTAB proceedings involving acoustic technology and in a seventeen-patent district court action involving multi-display mobile devices.

 - Heraeus.
 Served as trial counsel for Heraeus in federal court and the International Trade Commission in trade secret litigation involving bone cements used to affix hip, knee and elbow prosthesis to bone.
 Obtained findings that competitor had misappropriated Heraeus’ trade secrets in Inv.
 No. 337-TA-1153 and that Heraeus had not misappropriated competitor’s trade secrets in Inv.
 No. 337-TA-1175.
 The cases settled on favorable terms.